Geology of Saint Helena

-Rock Units & Geologic History
+Rock units and geologic history

 Saint Helena is comprised, almost universally of mafic basalts.
 The breccia and basalt lava flows of the Northeastern Volcanic Center formed due to undersea eruptions 14 to 11 million years ago, in the Miocene.
 These units were subsequently uplifted above the water surface.
 The Southwestern Volcanic Center covers more than half of the island and emplaced Lower Shield lava flows between 11 and 10 million years ago, followed by Main Shield flows between 11 and 9 million years ago.
 The Upper Shield formed between 8 and 9 million years ago.
 Some of the youngest igneous units on the island are trachyte intrusions from 7 to 8 million years ago.

 In some cases, more felsic trachyte actually formed flows, now preserved as Turk's Cap, Little Top and Great Stone Top.
 Trachyte masses are especially common on the southwest of the island.

 The seismicity of Saint Helena is low.
 A few weak local earthquakes have occurred since its settlement, including an EMS-98 intensity V event in 1817.
 They are likely caused by crustal rebound from erosion, or volcanicity.